New Mexico pushes forward with emergency voting reforms

 Officials with the New Mexico secretary of state’s office briefed lawmakers Tuesday on new election procedures that respond to the coronavirus pandemic and a surging reliance on voting by absentee ballot.

-Vigil said her office has worked closely with regional Postal Service officials on plans to place an “intelligent bar code” on the outer envelop of absentee ballots.
+Vigil said her office has worked closely with regional Postal Service officials on plans to place an “intelligent bar code” on the outer envelope of absentee ballots.

 That allows registered voters to track a ballot through various post office facilities as it is being delivered to their home and then back to the local county clerk’s office.
 Under New Mexico law, ballots that arrive after 7 p.m on Election Day are not valid.